Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Over-the-Air Adversarial Examples

-This approach is derived from the \emph{Expectation Over Transformation} (EOT) approach in the visual domain, where it is used to consider different two- and three-dimensional transformations, which leads to successful real-world adversarial examples~\cite{athalye2017synthesizing}.
-In our case, instead of visual transformations, we use the convolution with RIRs, drawn from $H_{\theta}$, to maximize the expectation over varying RIRs as shown in Equation~\eqref{eq:optrir}.
+This approach is derived from the \emph{Expectation Over Transformation}~(EOT) approach in the visual domain, where it is used to consider different two- and three-dimensional transformations, which leads to robust real-world adversarial examples~\cite{athalye2017synthesizing}.
+In our case, instead of visual transformations, we use the convolution with RIRs, drawn from $H_{\theta}$, to maximize the expectation over varying RIRs, as shown in Equation~\eqref{eq:optrir}.

-For the implementation, we use a DNN that already has been augmented to include the feature extraction, and prepend an additional layer to the DNN.
+For the implementation, we use a DNN that already has been augmented to include the feature extraction and prepend an additional layer to the DNN.
 This layer simulates the convolution from the input audio file with the RIR~$h$ to model the transmission through the room.
-Integrating this convolution as an additional layer allows us to apply gradient descent to the time-domain audio signal.
+Integrating this convolution as an additional layer allows us to apply gradient descent directly to the raw audio signal.
 A schematic overview of the proposed DNN is given in Figure~\ref{fig:dnn_detailed}.
-The first part ('Convolution') describes the convolution with the RIR~$h$.
-Note that the RIR simulation layer is only used for the calculation of adversarial examples and removed during testing, as the actual (either simulated or physical) RIR will then act during the (simulate or real) transmission over the air.
-The center and right part ('Feature extraction' and 'DNN') show the feature extraction and the acoustic model DNN, which is used to obtain the pseudo-posteriors for the decoding stage.
+The first part (``Convolution'') describes the convolution with the RIR~$h$.
+Note that the RIR simulation layer is only used for the calculation of adversarial examples and removed during testing, as the actual RIR will then act during the transmission over the air.
+The center and right part (``Feature extraction'' and ``DNN'') show the feature extraction and the acoustic model DNN, which is used to obtain the pseudo-posteriors for the decoding stage.

 The inclusion of the convolution as a layer in the DNN requires it to be differentiable.
 Using \eqref{eq:defconv}, the derivative can be written as